What Do My Placement Scores Mean?

 AN EXAMPLE: Jessica's degree requires that she take College Algebra.
 She took the ACT and scored a 19 in the Math section.
 Using the Placement Score Equivalency Chart*, her placement scores place her into Elementary Algebra.
 She must take Elementary Algebra, pass it with a C or better, then she can complete Intermediate Algebra with a C or better, and finally she can take College Algebra.
 Math classes must be taken in sequence and one must be completed with a C or better before another can be taken.

-*Note: click FALL 2012 to view the new placement score chart that will be effective for fall enrollment.
+*Note: click SUMMER 2014 to view the placement score chart that will be effective for summer enrollment.